hpc-io/pdc/.github/ISSUE_TEMPLATE/bug_report.md

 ...
 ```

-What is the running configuration file you use?
+What is the running setup you use?

 ```bash
 ...